vapoursynth/vapoursynth/doc/output.rst

     Write the output node's filter graph in dot format with time information to file after processing

 ``-i, --info``
-    Show video info and exit
+    Print info about every output the script sets to outfile and exit

 ``-g, --graph <simple/full>``
     Print output node filter graph in dot format to outfile and exit